alanhenschel/PSO-Particle-Swarm-Optimization/README.md

 # PSO-Particle-Swarm-Optimization
-PSO implemented to levy function Nº13
+PSO implemented to levy function Nº13 in python language